CaptWake/CaptWake.github.io/source/_posts/2023-08-24-Function optimizations.md

 		params_grad = compute_grads(loss_fn, batch, params)
 		params = params - learning_rate * params_grad
 ```
-The larger the batch size, the more stable the convergence, and we can also efficiently compute batch parameter updates using scientific computing libraries such as pytorch, tensorflow, etc.
+The larger the batch size, the more stable the convergence, and we can also efficiently compute batch parameter updates using libraries such as pytorch, tensorflow, etc.

 ### Implementation
-All of the algorithms described above can be implemented in Python.
+All of the algorithms described above can be implemented in python.
-Inspired by the pytorch notation, the deep learning training routine can be summarized in the following figure

-First, we define an interface called `Optimizer`, which defines two methods, `step()` and `zero_grad()`.
+Inspired by the pytorch notation, we, first defined an interface called `Optimizer`, which defines two methods, `step()` and `zero_grad()`.
 The former is used to update the parameters and the latter is used to zero the gradients.

 ```python
 class Optimizer():